andytudhope/thebluebook/source/canto-iv/breathe.md

 forever by the current.

 This is bliss:
-see both this muddy ocean
+see both a muddy ocean
 and another means to dance
 with the divine.